Linear independence of values of hypergeometric functions and arithmetic Gevrey series: Introduction

-When $p < q + 1$, in particular $p = q$, the solutions belong to the class of $E$-functions, the most significant example being the classical exponential series $e^z=\sum_{k}z^k/k!$.
-For $E$-functions, the Siegel--Shidlovsky theorem (\textit{cf.}~\cite{Siegel,Shi}) determines the algebraic relations among the functions and their values.
-The whole theory has been rewritten by the seminal work of Andr\'{e} and by Beukers~\cite{An4, Beu}.
-Based on their works, Delaygue recently obtained a linear independence result over $\overline{\qu}$ ~\cite{De}.
+When $p < q + 1$, in particular $p = q$, the solutions belong to the class of $E$-functions, the most significant examples including the classical exponential series $e^z=\sum_{k}z^k/k!$.
+The Siegel--Shidlovsky theorem (\textit{cf.}~\cite{Siegel,Shi}) for $E$-functions determines the algebraic relations among the functions and their values.
+The whole theory has been rewritten by the seminal works of Andr\'{e}~\cite{An2-II,An4} and F.~Beukers~\cite{Beu}.
+Based on the works, S.~Fischler and Rivoal \cite[Theorem~$2$]{F-R} and \'{E}.~Delaygue \cite[Theorem~1]{De} recently obtained linear independent results over $\overline{\qu}$.

-General independence criteria for the values of general hypergeometric functions in the case $p < q + 1$, have been also obtained by notably Salikhov~\cite{Sal1,Sal2}, Galochkin~\cite{G3}, and more recently by Gorelov~\cite{Gor1,Gor2}.
-All of these results are over the field of complex numbers.
+General independence criteria for the values of hypergeometric functions in the case $p < q + 1$, have been also obtained by notably Galochkin~\cite{G3}, V.~Kh.~Salikhov~\cite{Sal1,Sal2}, and more recently by Gorelov~\cite{Gor1,Gor2}.

+In the case $p\le q+1$, V.~Meril\"{a } (\cite{Me1}, \cite{Me2}) sketched an approach involving several points via Pad\'{e} type II approximations.
+We also refer to the algebraic independence of the two special values of Gauss' hypergeometric function ${}_{2}F_{1} \biggl( \biggm| \alpha\biggr)\enspace$ and ${}_{2}F_{1} \biggl( \biggm| \alpha\biggr)\enspace$ when $\alpha$ is a non-zero algebraic number of sufficiently small modulus, sketched in \cite[Theorem 3.4]{Chubrothers2}.
+This result was later proven by Y.~Andr\'e in \cite{andre}, together with the $p$-adic analogue.

-In the case $p > q + 1$, the functions have been referred to as $Z\emph{-series}$ since D.~Bertrand, in reference to Euler and his series $\emph{Z}(z)=\sum_kk!z^k$; in particular, when $ p = q+2$, they are called \emph{Euler-type series}.
-Over Archimedean fields, these series have radius of convergence zero, and their values cannot be studied.
-Over non-Archimedean fields, however, the radius of convergence is positive, making it possible to study their values.
+In the case $p > q + 1$, the functions have been referred to as ${\euler}\emph{-series}$ since D.~Bertrand, in reference to Euler and his series ${\euler }(z)=\sum_kk!z^k$; in particular, when $ p = q+2$, they are called \emph{Euler-type series}.
+In Archimedean fields, these series have radius of convergence zero, thus their values cannot be studied.
+However, the radius of convergence is positive in non-Archimedean fields, thus it makes us study their values.
 In this case, it has been shown that there are no global relations among the values (see~\cite{Bom}).
-The general theory in the case \( p = q+2 \) has been studied by T. Yebbou (unpublished), D.~Bertrand, V.~Chirskii, and J.~Yebbou~\cite{B-C-Y}, and V.~G.~Chirskii has investigated the case $p > q + 1$~\cite{Ch1,Ch2,Ch3}.
+The general theory in the case \( p = q+2 \) has been studied by D.~Bertrand, V.~G.~Chirskii and J.~Yebbou in \cite{B-C-Y}.
+Chirskii investigated in particular the case $p > q + 1$~\cite{Ch1,Ch2,Ch3}.
+Improved results over those in~\cite{B-C-Y} have been obtained for explicit general hypergeometric Euler-type series via the construction of Pad\'{e} approximations by T.~Matala-aho and W.~Zudilin~\cite{Ma-Zu}, L.~Sepp\"{a}l\"{a}~\cite{Sep} and K.~V\"{a}\"{a}n\"{a}nen~\cite{Va1}.